aerospike/backup-go/cmd/asbackup/readme.md

   remove-artifacts: false
   # Backup to a single backup file.
 Use - for stdout.
 Required, unless `directory` or `estimate` is used.
   output-file: ""
-  # Backup to a single backup file.
-Use - for stdout.
+  # When using directory parameter, prepend a prefix to the names of the generated files.
   output-file-prefix: ""
   # Rotate backup files when their size crosses the given value (in bytes).
 Only used when backing up to a directory.
   file-limit: 262144000